Chris Wiggins

-Christopher John Wiggins (January 13, 1931 – February 19, 2017) was an English-born Canadian actor.
+Christopher John Wiggins (January 13, 1931 – February 19, 2017) was a Canadian actor.

 Career

+Wiggins was born January 13, 1931, in Blackpool, England.
 He started out as a banker in his home country before he began his acting career in Canada, where he moved in 1952.

 Wiggins is probably best recognized for his role as Jack Marshak, the benevolent, resourceful expert on the occult in the syndicated television horror show Friday the 13th: The Series, and which ran from 1987 to 1990.
 Another well known role was Johann Robinson (Father) on Swiss Family Robinson.

-He won a Canadian Film Award in 1969 for Genie Award for Best Actor (Non-Feature) for his role in The Best Damn Fiddler from Calabogie to Kaladar.
+He won a Canadian Film Award in 1969 for Best Actor in a Non-Feature for his role in The Best Damn Fiddler from Calabogie to Kaladar.